johnterrys/timetracker/README.md

  currently setup as a docker container is to ease development on a remote system and test deployment procedures.
 For an actual production environment the database should be hosted via Azure, AWS, Google, or some other database hosting service (unless absolutely needed).

-This includes for COPA compliant databases, it may be more expensive to run on any of these services but it is still a better choice than hosting them yourself.
+This includes for FERPA compliant databases, it may be more expensive to run on any of these services but it is still a better choice than hosting them yourself.
 The reason this is better is due to how much security is involved in a database like that a it should be maintained by a company that has the proper systems and services setup to work with a dataset that requires compliance.
 Bottom line is don't host the production databases yourself, have someone else do it.